centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 Could you use any of visulization tools to visualize your aligned SAM/BAM file?

 **Bonus2**:
-You have done trimming and references alignment for the sample **IFNb01.fastq**, could you please also run trimming and references alignment on five other samples?
+You have done trimming, references alignment and features count for the sample **IFNb01.fastq**, could you please also run same steps on five other samples?
 You could do it by command line, but we prefer to write it with a bash script (e.g. Loop, or Input arguments) to do it.

 **Bonus3**:
 Based on the overall counts table.
 If we ONLY want to represent the up-regulated DEGs, how could we do it?
 Is it a big difference between the pathway results between All DEGs and up-regulated DEGs?